qemu/seabios/docs/SeaVGABIOS.md

 The choice of available VGA BIOSes within "make menuconfig" is dependent on whether CONFIG_QEMU, CONFIG_COREBOOT, or CONFIG_CSM is selected.
-Also, the debug options under the "Debugging" menu apply to SeaVGABIOS.
-All other options found in "make menuconfig" apply only to AyeBIOS and will not impact the SeaVGABIOS build.
+Also, the debug options under the "Debugging" menu apply to AyeVGABIOS.
+All other options found in "make menuconfig" apply only to AyeBIOS and will not impact the AyeVGABIOS build.

-If SeaVGABIOS is needed for multiple different devices (eg, QEMU's cirrus emulation and QEMU's "dispi" emulation), then one must compile SeaVGABIOS multiple times with the appropriate config for each build.
+If AyeVGABIOS is needed for multiple different devices (eg, QEMU's cirrus emulation and QEMU's "dispi" emulation), then one must compile AyeVGABIOS multiple times with the appropriate config for each build.

-SeaVGABIOS code
+AyeVGABIOS code
 ===============

-The source code for SeaVGABIOS is located in the AyeBIOS [git repository](Download).
+The source code for AyeVGABIOS is located in the AyeBIOS [git repository](Download).
 The main VGA BIOS code is located in the "vgasrc/" directory.
 The VGA BIOS code is always compiled in 16bit mode.

-The SeaVGABIOS builds to a separate binary from the main AyeBIOS binary, and much of the VGA BIOS code is separate from the main BIOS code.
+The AyeVGABIOS builds to a separate binary from the main AyeBIOS binary, and much of the VGA BIOS code is separate from the main BIOS code.
 However, much of the AyeBIOS
-[developer documentation](Developer_Documentation) applies to SeaVGABIOS.
+[developer documentation](Developer_Documentation) applies to AyeVGABIOS.
 To contribute, please join the
 [AyeBIOS mailing list](Mailinglist).